Car tax, road tax and VED – the complete guide

 What happens if you don't pay your car tax?

-If your vehicle is untaxed, you will first receive an Out of Court Settlement (OCS) letter.
+If your vehicle is untaxed, you'll first get an Out of Court Settlement (OCS) letter.

-You will have to pay £30 plus one and a half times the outstanding vehicle tax rate.
+You will have to pay £30 plus 1.5 times the outstanding vehicle tax rate.

 If you don’t pay that, it is then considered a criminal offence, so the case may be pursued via the Magistrates Court.